-(4) HUD may continue the grant with a substitute recipient of HUD's choosing.
+(4) HUD may continue the grant with a substitute recipient of HUD's choosing the affected activities.

 (5) HUD may deny matching credit for all or part of the cost of the affected activities and require the recipient to make further matching contributions to make up for the contribution determined to be ineligible.